robaElshazly/HireIt/README.md

 ### Target audience

 The application targets people having equipments and wanting to hire them.
-And also people people looking for equipments and tools to hire.
+And also people looking for equipments and tools to hire.

 ### Tech Stack